 What happens if my state can't provide funding?

-This is one of the biggest questions regarding Trump's directive, which states that the federal government will provide $300 in additional aid and the states will contribute another $100.
+Under Trump's directive, the federal government will provide $300 in additional aid and the states will contribute another $100.

-But several governors have already said that even $100 is too much.
+But some states may be unable to foot the amount.
+Several governors have already said that even the additional $100 per month is too much.

-According to a Sunday memo from the Department of Labor states can "count their existing unemployment insurance (UI) weekly benefit payments from state funds" toward their $100 contribution, the memo said.
+According to a Sunday memo from the Department of Labor states can "count their existing unemployment insurance (UI) weekly benefit payments from state funds" toward their $100 contribution.

-Jobless workers who receive less than $100 a week in unemployment pay aren't eligible for the additional $400 in aid authorized by Trump.
+Under Trump's executive order, jobless workers who receive less than $100 a week in unemployment pay aren't eligible for the additional $400 per week.